Bubble Hash at a Glance

 Bubble hash gets its name from the bubble bags used in production—mesh screens with micron ratings typically ranging from 220 microns down to 25 microns.
 The ice water extraction method relies on temperature and agitation to freeze and break trichome heads from plant material without chemical solvents.

-The process involves submerging cannabis in ice water, agitating the mixture manually or with a washing machine, then pouring the water through progressively finer screens.
+The full process—from washing to drying—is covered in detail in how to make bubble hash.
+In brief, the process involves submerging cannabis in ice water, agitating the mixture manually or with a washing machine, then pouring the water through progressively finer screens.
 Each screen captures trichomes of different sizes, with finer micron bags generally producing higher-grade material.
 The collected material is dried and pressed into hash.

 Different micron ranges produce distinct qualities.
 Screens between 73-90 microns typically yield the highest grade material, while 120-160 micron ranges produce mid-grade hash suitable for pressing into rosin.
 Larger micron captures often contain more plant material and rate lower in quality.

-Community producers often work with single source material, meaning all cannabis comes from the same plant or batch, which creates more consistent results.
-Many extractors perform a jar test before full production runs—placing a small sample in a mason jar with ice water to evaluate trichome separation quality.
+Community producers often operate as single source, meaning one team handles everything from growing through washing and drying, which creates more consistent results.
+Many extractors perform a jar test before full production runs—placing a small sample in ice water to evaluate trichome separation quality.
 This preliminary test helps determine optimal agitation time and prevents overworking material that could lead to contamination.

 Bubble hash is frequently confused with dry sift hash, another solventless concentrate.
 Dry sift uses screens without water, relying on mechanical separation at room temperature.
 Bubble hash requires ice water and produces different textures and colors due to the water extraction process.